Kent Twitchell: Biography

-Twitchell's wife died at the age of 64 on June 13, 2018 from a complication with a blood thinner she was prescribed.
+Twitchell's wife died at the age of 64 on June 13, 2018, from a complication with a blood thinner she was prescribed.
 He now lives in Long Beach, California in the Belmont Heights district.
-His son, artist Artie Twitchell assists him on all his projects and has been working with him on installing and restoring all of his murals for the past several years.
-His daughter, Aurora Cruz is a neurosurgeon currently living in Louisville, Kentucky with her husband and children.
+His son, artist Artie Twitchell assists him on all his projects and has been working with him on installing and restoring all of his murals.